Great Divergence: India

 According to a 2020 study and dataset, the Great Divergence between northern India (from Gujarat to Bengal) and Britain began in the late 17th century.
 It widened after the 1720s and exploded after the 1800s.
-The study found that it was "primarily England's spurt and India's stagnation in the first half of the nineteenth century that brought about most serious differences in the standard of living."
+The study found that it was "primarily England's spurt and India's stagnation in the first half of the nineteenth century that brought about most serious differences in the standard of living".

-By the 1500s, India, especially the Bengal Sultanate, a major trading nation in the world, benefited from extensive external and internal trade.
+Throughout its history, India, especially the Bengal Sultanate, has been a major trading nation that benefited from extensive external and internal trade.
 Its agriculture was highly efficient as well as its industry.
 Unlike China, Japan and western and central Europe, India did not experience extensive deforestation until the 19th and 20th centuries.
 It thus had no pressure to move to coal as a source of energy.
 From the 17th century, cotton textiles from Mughal India became popular in Europe, with some governments banning them to protect their wool industries.
 Mughal Bengal, the most developed region, in particular, was globally prominent in industries such as textile manufacturing and shipbuilding.

-In early modern Europe, there was significant demand for products from Mughal India, particularly cotton textiles, as well as goods such as spices, peppers, indigo, silks, and saltpeter (for use in munitions).
+In early modern Europe, there was significant demand for products from Mughal India, particularly in cotton textiles, as well as goods such as spices, peppers, indigo, silks, and saltpeter (for use in munitions).
 European fashion, for example, became increasingly dependent on Indian textiles and silks.
-In the 17th and 18th centuries, India accounted for 95% of British imports from Asia, and the Bengal Subah alone accounted for 40% of Dutch imports from Asia.
-Amiya Kumar Bagchi estimates 10.3% of Bihar's populace were involved in hand spinning thread, 2.3% weaving, and 9% in other manufacturing trades, in 1809–13, to satisfy this demand.
+In the 17th and 18th centuries, India accounted for 95% of British imports from Asia.
+Amiya Kumar Bagchi estimates 10.3% of Bihar's populace were involved in hand spinning thread, 2.3% weaving, and 9% in other manufacturing trades, in 1809–1813, to satisfy this demand.
 In contrast, there was very little demand for European goods in India, which was largely self-sufficient, thus Europeans had very little to offer, except for some woolen textiles, unprocessed metals and a few luxury items.
 The trade imbalance caused Europeans to export large quantities of gold and silver to India in order to pay for Indian imports.